iammrallblue/csci_notes/Python_Django_MySQL/DjangoRESTFramework.md

 ## `REST` or REpresentational State Transfer Architectural Style

 - 表現層狀態轉換
-- an architectuaral style for providing standards between computer systems on the web,
+- an architectural style for providing standards between computer systems on the web,
-- making it easier for systems to communicate with eatch other.
+- making it easier for systems to communicate with each other.
 - A `web API` that obeys the `REST constraints` is informally described as `RESTful`
 - especially for the data transferring back and forth front-end, and back-end